Law of Chile: Civil Code

 The Civil Code of the Republic of Chile is the work of the Chilean-Venezuelan jurist and legislator Andrés Bello.
 After several years of individual work (though officially presented as the work of multiple Congress commissions), Congress passed the Civil Code into law on 14 December 1855, and came into force on 1 January 1857.
 The Code has kept in force since then though it has been the object of numerous alterations.

 The main modernisations the code has undergone have affected family law and the law of successions.
 On one hand, these reforms have introduced more equal relations between men and women and, on the other, they have eliminated discriminations between children born from married couples and those born extramaritally.

 Being part of the civil law tradition, there is no obedience to precedent in Chilean law.
-Nevertheless, sentences of a higher court can be appealed to the Supreme Court based in the erroneous application of the law, thus being able to deliver uniform decisions in controversial matters of law.
+Nevertheless, judgments of a higher court can be appealed to the Supreme Court based in the erroneous application of the law, thus being able to deliver uniform decisions in controversial matters of law.
 See Judiciary of Chile.